You could fight The Bacon Effect. Or you could embrace it and make Bacon Wrapped Asparagus!

 You see, no matter how many sides you serve at a party, your guests are going to go craziest for the one that’s wrapped in bacon.

-And among the best of the best bacon-does-party recipes you can make: Bacon Wrapped Asparagus!
+And among the best of the best bacon-centric party recipes you can make: bacon wrapped asparagus!

 - It counts as a legitimate serving of vegetables (just look at all that green!).

 - It’s a brilliant combination sensation of salty, juicy, tender, and crispy.

 - Everyone will be asking you for the recipe at the end.